Elblot/CkTail/README.md

 ## TODO
  - [ ] allow the user to define how to identify *Requests* and *Responses*
  - [ ] allow user to define where the traces and dependecy graph are written when you run nthe complete method
+ - [ ] fix generation of the dependency graphs